 Anyone who falls within the transitional arrangements will have until 31 December 2032 to qualify as a solicitor under the existing routes.

-For details of transition arrangements for foreign qualified lawyers see Qualifying abroad to work in the UK.
+For details of transition arrangements for foreign qualified lawyers, see qualifying from abroad to work in England and Wales.

 Information for candidates